Do You Need a Hip Replacement? - What to Expect If You Do!

 I opted for the cortisone shot and, went to Baylor Surgical center for it.
 When they woke me the pain was gone.
 Strange, I did not realize how badly I had been hurting, until I no longer had the pain.

 The cortisone shot lasted exactly three weeks and the pain came back with a vengeance.
-Not knowing what the possible side effects of cortisone shots could be and, trusting that they were safe or they would not be given to me.
+Not knowing what the possible side effects of cortisone shots could be and, trusting that they were safe or they would not have given it to me.

 With so much pain again I went to see Dr. Heerwagon, the orthopedic surgeon and ask for another cortisone shot.
 Because of possible unique side effects, especially Joint injections, that can cause injury to the joint tissues.
 I was told that, I would have to wait three months to get another cortisone shot.